frain-dev/convoy-website/content/blog/lets-replicate-pagerduty-webhooks.md

   "incident.status_update_published",
 ]
 ```
 To subscribe to events on PagerDuty, you need to supply an array of event types you care about.
-While this may seem obvious, it is not a common implementation rather, consumers receive all events from their providers and decide to process or ignore.
-This is the first level of subscription that ensures that only events that are important are sent over and others are disregarded.
+While this may seem obvious, it is not a common implementation; consumers receive all events from their providers and decide to process or ignore them.
+This is the first level of subscription that ensures that only important events are sent over, and others are disregarded.

 ### Filter By Service, Teams or Accounts